MichalTichy/Talk-DotVVM.AMP/Outline.md

         - limitations
             - no postbacks allowed
             - No external JS allowed
-            - All CSS (after inlining and aggresive optimalization) under 75 kB
+            - All CSS (after inlining and aggressive optimization) under 75 kB
             - No !important in CSS

-        - What if my landing page does not fullwill those criteria
+        - What if my landing page does not fullfil those criteria
             - amp include / exclude annotations
     - Demo
         - quick showdown of demo app